hbrobotics/hbrc_ros_robot_platform/electrical/README.md

 # HBRC ROS Robot Electical Issues

+{Wayne: This text is a bit out of date...}

 The organization of this directory is organized around PCB's (Printed Circuit Boards) and orders (PCB/Part orders.)
 The KiCad printed circuit board software is exclusively used.
 Each PCB is given PCB specific sub-directory (e.g. `master_board` or `encoder`).
 Furthermore,